Dadingdang/CV/content/authors/admin/_index.md

 first_name: Xuanyu
 email: xuanyuhuang2001@gmail.com
 ---
-Huang Xuanyu is a postgraduate student of HKUST(GZ).
+Huang Xuanyu is a graduate student of HKUST(GZ).
 He has been designing the mechanical part of robot for 5 years.
 His research interests include mechanical design, circuit design, and robotics.
 He has led the Alliance, which was a team participating in the RoboMaster competition.
 {style="text-align: justify;"}

 <!-- Here is a icon for CV -->